 This week, we focus the lens on Joel Zimmer, a software developer originally hailing from Canada, who now resides in Brooklyn.
 Check out the shots below for samples of his fantastic street photography and hop over to his Flickr photostream for more!

 Riding under the BQE (Gowanus Expressway) I pulled off to catch a shot of this beat up old El Camino.
 No matter what neighborhood you’re in, when you explore under an overpass you are bound to find a different world.
 Trash, beat up cars, graffiti, homeless people, people drinking, construction; a little bit of the grit and grime that left the rest of the city long ago.
 Fun for a photographer, not so fun when you are walking home by yourself late at night.

 I admit: I have a love-hate relationship with the Prospect Expressway.
-I know Sufjan Stevens already got dibs on the BQE, but I would be more than happy cursing and praising the Expressway while I’mhula hooping in the South Slope.
+I know Sufjan Stevens already got dibs on the BQE, this web but I would be more than happy cursing and praising the Expressway while I’mhula hooping in the South Slope.

 The majority of my hate (or serious dislike, since we’re all about the love here) stems from living next to the Expressway three stories up from the traffic below.
 Its lovely dim roar was a kind of post-apocalyptic urban lullaby from which I could never escape.
 It also afforded beautiful views of Manhattan and the Empire State Building… as long as you could drown out the noise.

 On the flip side, because the city knew what a grand gesture it was to split the South Slope up with a massive highway in the 1950’s, they planted a beautiful series of parks which line the Expressway with benches and picnic tables and trees and dog runs and small community gardens.
 Whew.

 And lots of nice walking paths.
 I love them especially.